 Refer to ASHRAE 62.2-2016, “Ventilation and Acceptable Indoor Air Quality in Residential Buildings” for ventilation details.

-FAQs for Air Changes per Hours
+FAQs for Air Change per Hours

 10 ACPH means, 10-time air enters to a room and exits from the room in 1 hour, or